'Legalization' In Canada

 Media outlets pretended the legalization movement didn't exist unless it was to ridicule, on the rare occasion they did a real interview with a legalization activist they would have a cop or other professional anti-legalization person dominate the story and the activist would get arrested almost immediately after.

-That's why it took that long, and that's why it's being done in a way that guarantees it will do more harm than good, and will result in more arrests for cannabis offenses than before 'legalization'.
+That's why it took that long, and that's why it's being done in a way that guarantees it will do more harm than good, and, the words of the Canadian Civil Liberties Association, is essentially re-criminalizing cannabis and will result in more arrests for cannabis offenses than before 'legalization'.